-Frequently Asked Questions about Peak Demand
+Frequently Asked Energy Questions

 One other advantage of Wake Technical Community College using less power during Peak Demand is that this helps Progress Energy keep the cost of what you pay for electricity at home lower.

 While Peak Demand periods are important, it is also important to save electricity on a routine basis to help reduce electrical costs.
 While you may not think your participation in these energy savings activities make a difference, remember that when your efforts are added to the efforts of a hundred other Wake Tech faculty, staff, and students, it adds up to a big difference.
-To see how much energy is used by various kinds of appliances, refer to the list here

 No. It is more cost effective to turn off a fluorescent light when not in use - even for short periods of time.
 According to the EPA, the advances in lighting technology over the past years have made the energy used to start a fluorescent lamp comparable to 5 seconds or less at normal operation.
 Consequently, turning the lights off for more than 5 seconds will save more energy than leaving them on.